Performance Reporting Requirements

 - written evaluations of a project,

 - consultant reports, if required,

 - copies of published announcements or other formal efforts to recruit participating scholars,

 - copies of any mailing, fliers, newspaper releases or articles, or other media coverage, and representative screen shots of websites resulting from the grant.

 It is not necessary to append work in progress, such as draft chapters of a book or other manuscript materials.
-However, unless otherwise specified in the conditions of the grant award, two copies of any products resulting from the grant should be forwarded to the Endowment as soon as they are available.
+However, unless otherwise specified in the conditions of the grant award, two copies of any products resulting from the grant should be forwarded to NEH as soon as they are available.

-When required by the terms and conditions of an award, a White Paper will be submitted in addition to the Final Performance Report.
-The content of a White Paper is very similar to a Final Performance Report, and the guidance for the Final Performance Report can be followed when writing the White Paper.
+When required by the terms and conditions of an award, a White Paper will be submitted in addition to the Final Performance Progress Report.
+The content of a White Paper is very similar to a Final Performance Progress Report, and the guidance for the Final Performance Report can be followed when writing the White Paper.
 (Please see above.)
-The major difference between a White Paper and a Final Performance Report is one of audience: the White Paper will be published on NEH's public web site and should be written for a general audience.
-The Final Performance Report, on the other hand, should be written for the NEH staff.
-The content of the White Paper and the Final Performance Report are quite similar, with only minor changes to address different audiences.
+The major difference between a White Paper and a Final Performance Progress Report is one of audience: the White Paper will be published on NEH's public web site and should be written for a general audience.
+The Final Performance Progress Report, on the other hand, should be written for the NEH staff.
+The content of the White Paper and the Final Performance Progress Report are quite similar, with only minor changes to address different audiences.
 In some cases, it may be appropriate to submit the same content for both reports.

 The White Paper is an opportunity to share any best practices and lessons learned from the project.
 Please be candid in describing the work undertaken and discuss any aspects of the project that might have been done differently.
 The hope is that the White Paper will help inform the work of others in the field.